hphelion/docs.hpcloud.com/apispecs/nova/open_stack_compute_api.md

 Limits are established for the following resources on a per tenant basis:

-+ metadata_items: number of metadata items allowed per instance
++ metadata_items (maxServerMeta, maxImageMeta): number of metadata items allowed per instance
-+ instances: the maximum number of VM instances that can be created for the tenant
++ instances (maxTotalInstances): the maximum number of VM instances that can be created for the tenant
-+ injected_file_content_bytes: the maximum size of an injected file
-+ injected_files: the number of injected files that can be specified when a new VM instance is created
++ injected_files (maxPersonality): the number of injected files that can be specified when a new VM instance is created
++ injected_file_content_bytes (maxPersonalitySize): the maximum size of an injected file
++ cores (maxTotalCores): the maximum of the total number of cores for project VM instances
++ ram (maxTotalRAMSize): the maximum number of megabytes of instance RAM for the project
++ security_groups (maxSecurityGroups): the maximum number of security groups
++ security_group_rules (maxSecurityGroupRules): the maximum number of rules in a security group
++ floating_ip: the maximum number of floating ips that can be assigned to the project
 + volumes: the number of volumes which can be created
 + gigabytes: the maximum total size of all volumes associated with the project
-+ cores: the maximum of the total number of cores for project VM instances
-+ ram: the maximum number of megabytes of instance RAM for the project
-+ floating_ip: the maximum number of floating ips that can be assigned to the project

 The limits are applied per AZ.
 [List Limits](#listLimits) can be used to retrieve the current value of these limits within an AZ for a tenant.